 When trauma piles up and one is layered on top of another, complex trauma results.

-Dissociation exists on a continuum ranging from everyday, typical human experiences like daydreaming, zoning out, and fantasizing to Dissociative Identity Disorder with separate and distinct self-states that have developed to survive and protect.
-As you move up on the continuum everyday dissociative experiences you find things like anxiety disorders, PTSD, derealization/depersonalization, Borderline Personality Disorder, and finally, in the most extreme form, DID.
+Dissociation exists on a continuum ranging from everyday human experiences like daydreaming, zoning out, and forgetting tasks to more pathological forms of dissociative experiences such as not feeling real or things around you not feeling real; amnesia for the past or in daily tasks; and/or separate and shifting identity states.
+As you move up on the continuum from everyday experiences you find things like anxiety disorders, PTSD, derealization/depersonalization, Borderline Personality Disorder, and finally, in the most extreme form, DID with separate and distinct self-states that originally developed in childhood to help survive and protect.

-I screen all clients for dissociation because some aspects of this can block trauma therapy, which is sometimes why clients find that they don’t make the progress they had hoped with certain therapists.
+I screen all clients for dissociation because some aspects of this can block trauma therapy, which is sometimes why clients find that they don’t make the progress they had hoped with certain therapists or with EMDR.

 I love identifying and working with DID because there is a clear therapeutic path forward towards healing and integration (if this is chosen by the system).

-To treat DID, I am trained in and rely most upon the work of Sandra Paulsen, Colin Ross, Richard Schwartz and the standards set forth by the International Society for the Study of Trauma and Dissociation.
+To treat DID, I am trained in and rely most heavily upon the models developed by Sandra Paulsen (Neuroaffective Embodied Self-System Therapy), Colin Ross (Trauma Model Therapy), Frank Corrigan (Deep Brain Reorienting), and John and Helen Watkins (Ego State Therapy) as well as the standards set forth by the International Society for the Study of Trauma and Dissociation.

 Post-traumatic Stress Disorder (PTSD) is the result of a person experiencing or witnessing a terrifying event and typically comes in a package of flashbacks, nightmares, intrusive thoughts/images, and avoidance of triggers that cause memories and symptoms to return.
-Most people think of rape and war as valid sources of PTSD so many people minimize their experiences because they “weren’t as bad” as that.
+Most people think of rape and war as valid sources of PTSD so many people minimize their experiences because it “wasn’t as bad” as that.

 Complex PTSD (C-PTSD) is distinguishable from PTSD and results from a longer duration and greater intensity of traumatic stress.
 It is marked by elevated disturbances in a personal self-organization, interpersonal problems, and emotional dysregulation, which is actually similar to the diagnostic criteria for Borderline Personality Disorder (BPD).

 A history of childhood abuse/neglect often fits the criteria of C-PTSD, even if you were never hit or molested.
-Layers of traumatic experience such as witnessing domestic violence, never being sure if there will be food in the house, and a lack of love and physical affection can create the perfect storm of C-PTSD.
+Layers of traumatic experiences such as witnessing domestic violence, never being sure if there will be food in the house, and a lack of love and physical affection can create the perfect storm that manifests as C-PTSD.

 Childhood sexual abuse is layered with shame and secrecy; pain, loneliness and isolation; and betrayal and attachment wounding.
 It is a violating experience for the mind, body, and soul.
 Intertwined with sexual abuse is often messages about your self-worth and human value.
 Children have no choice but to believe the lies they are told by their perpetrators, lies like you deserve it, you want it, it will happen to your sibling worse if you don’t comply, you are so special that you get to be treated this way, your body is my property.
 Children are sometimes told that they brought this on themselves and that others are in danger if they don’t do exactly as they’re told.